 International Medical Aid (IMA) is a non-profit organization that provides healthcare volunteer programs for undergraduate students, graduate students, residents, and practitioners in the areas that need it the most: East Africa, South America and the Caribbean.
 In providing urgently needed health care assistance to the people in these regions, we help participants gain valuable exposure to disciplines such as medicine, dentistry, nursing, mental health, public health and physical therapy through an ethics-based approach to care.
 Our programs also allow volunteers and interns the opportunity to immerse themselves in the beauty and culture of our exotic destinations through unique adventure programs led by experienced and trusted tour guides.
+Being surrounded ny natural beauty for example in places like south barrie can have a big impact on mental health.
 Founded at Johns Hopkins University on the principles of integrity, respect, commitment, and imagination, IMA provides a safe and mutually beneficial experience where students can make a meaningful contribution to disadvantaged populations throughout the world.

 International Medical Aid (IMA) offers once-in-a-lifetime opportunities for psychologists, psychotherapists, social workers, and college students to work in busy international mental health care settings, mentored by our outstanding staff of dedicated dentists and other healthcare professionals.
 We collaborate with an extensive network of public and private health facilities so our interns and volunteers are able to utilize their skills to improve the health of the communities they work in while furthering their practical experience.
 Access to mental health services in the developing world is limited, and is why IMA strives to improve the health of underserved individuals through mobile hygiene clinics and public health education programs.
 In these areas, cultural stigma prevents many mentally ill individuals from attempting to seek counseling, which is why we work hard to collaborate with local leaders to develop ethical and sustainable community-led initiatives that address the root causes of mental health illness.